Notice of proposed rulemaking (NPRM).

-We are adopting a new airworthiness directive (AD) for MD Helicopters, Inc. (MDHI) Model 369D, 369E, 369F, and 369FF helicopters with certain serial-numbered tailboom assemblies.
-This AD requires measuring the distance between aft longeron rivets and the outboard edge of frame rings.
-If the distance is too short to ensure a safe flight, the AD requires installing a doubler.
-This AD was prompted by the discovery of short-edge margin conditions on two tailboom assemblies.
-The actions are intended to detect a short-edge margin condition, prevent failure of the tailboom and loss of control of the helicopter.
+We propose to adopt a new airworthiness directive (AD) for MD Helicopters, Inc. (MDHI) Model 369D, 369E, 369F, and 369FF helicopters with certain serial-numbered tailboom assemblies.
+This proposed AD is prompted by the discovery of short-edge margin conditions on two tailboom assemblies.
+The proposed actions are intended to detect a short-edge margin condition, to modify the tailboom by adding a longeron doubler over the area with the short-edge distance, and to prevent failure of the tailboom and subsequent loss of control of the helicopter.

 FOR FURTHER INFORMATION CONTACT:

-We have reviewed the relevant information and determined that an unsafe condition exists and is likely to exist or develop on other products of these same type designs and that air safety and the public interest require adopting the AD requirements as proposed.
+We are proposing this AD because we evaluated all known relevant information and determined that an unsafe condition exists and is likely to exist or develop on other helicopters of these same type designs.

 Related Service Information